gwater/gwater.github.io/index.markdown

 ## Volunteering

-* since 2020 board member at a nonprofit in the culture sector
+* since 2020 board member of a culture nonprofit

 ## Publications